-Before you figure out whether your life insurance can help pay for long-term care, you need to understand what kind of policy you own.
-Here’s a quick overview.
+Before you figure out whether your life insurance can help you cover long-term care costs, you need to understand what kind of policy you own.
+Here’s a quick overview:

 With a life settlement, a policyholder sells their life insurance policy to a third party for market value and uses the proceeds to fund a long-term care benefit plan.
 Any type of life insurance — permanent with cash value, group insurance offered through an employer, even term life — can be used.
 However, most companies specializing in these transactions require a minimum of $50,000 in a death benefit.

 If you’re going to do a life settlement, it’s best to wait until you actually need long-term care, says Nicole Gurley, owner of Gurley LTCI, a brokerage company specializing in long-term care funding solutions.
 “Generally, the shorter the life expectancy, the larger percentage of the death benefit will be paid to the insured,” says Gurley.

 For example, if someone with a $100,000 death benefit is 90 years old and needs long-term care, they could sell the policy and possibly receive as much as $60,000 of the death benefit.
-That amount is deposited in an FDIC-insured, irrevocable bank account and professionally managed by a licensed benefit management company that specializes in the payment of long-term care benefit plans on behalf of the person needing care.
-The administrator then makes payments directly from the bank account to the home care agency or assisted or skilled nursing community on behalf of the person receiving long-term care.
+That amount is deposited in an FDIC-insured, irrevocable bank account and professionally managed by a licensed benefit management company specializing in the payment of long-term care benefit plans on behalf of the person needing care.
+The administrator then makes payments directly from the bank account to the home care agency, assisted living facility, or the skilled nursing community on behalf of the person receiving long-term care.